glitterylungs/DigitsRecognition/README.md

 # Getting Started

-Clone the Repository
+* Clone the Repository

-# Licence
+# License

+* Distributed under the MIT license.
+See [LICENSE](https://github.com/glitterylungs/DigitsRecognition/blob/main/LICENSE.md) for more information.